DeepMindv2/Rise_IOS/README.md

 # To Do

 - [ ] Configure Push Notifications
-- [ ] Modify App Design based on new Study Procedure
-- [ ] Fill Out IRB Approval Forms
 - [ ] Wait for IRB Approval (+1 Month)
 - [ ] Test Real-Time Data Acquisition from Firebase, G-tec, to the App
 - [ ] Complete Test Run with all Phd students

 # In Progress
+- [x] Fill Out IRB Approval Forms
+- [x] Modify App Design based on new Study Procedure

+# Completed
 - [x] Write Study Procedure
 - [x] Write Participant Questionairre

-# Completed

 # References